 Teachers encourage and support growth.

 Students participate in a wide range of curricular and extracurricular activities that encourage physical, intellectual, psychological, social, and moral growth, allowing them to discover new interests, skills, and competencies.
 Students study the history of our state, country, and world in both ancient and modern times.
 They grow in their relationship with God through prayer, retreats, and studies of the liturgical year, the Old and New Testament, and by continuing participation in service opportunities, modeling the path started by our founders, the Maryknoll Sisters.
 Teachers assign high-level reading and writing projects and encourage students to present their work using various types of media.
-Students who have a passion for mathematics may take an 8th-grade Algebra Bridge course, where they may receive high school credit for successful course completion.
+Students who have a passion for mathematics may take high school level 8th-grade Algebra, where they receive Maryknoll High School credit for successful course completion.

 Students are encouraged to join a few of the many extra-curricular on-campus clubs.
-Some examples are the Civil Air Patrol (CAP), Chess Club, Speech Team, Key Club, Hula Ministry, Robotics Team, and Student Council.
+Some examples are Civil Air Patrol (CAP), Yearbook, and Student Council.
 Exciting middle-level co-curricular class trips include Hawaii Island, Laie, and Washington, D.C., which bring social studies lessons to life.

 Physical education and personal wellness go together with a holistic and well-rounded educational experience.
 Students can also participate in extra-curricular athletics through the Christian School Athletic League (CSAL) for grade 6 and the Interscholastic League of Honolulu (ILH) for grades 7-8.